MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/tutorial-python-clustering-model-build.md

 ---
-title: "Tutorial: Build a clustering model in Python"
+title: "Tutorial: Build a model in Python to categorize customers"
 description: In part three of this four-part tutorial series, you'll build a K-Means model to perform clustering in Python with SQL Server Machine Learning Services. ms.prod: sql ms.technology: machine-learning